codercoins/solo.ckpool.org/README.md

 ## SOLO.CKPOOL.ORG | FARM | Data Dashboard

-This is a Flask application that provides a custom data dashboard for the solo.ckpool.org website and mining hardware.
-The dashboard displays real-time data including the number of workers, hashrate (1 minute), shares, and whether a block has been found.
+This is a Python Flask application that provides a custom data dashboard for the solo.ckpool.org website and mining hardware.
+The dashboard displays real-time data updating the info on the page directly which is including the number of workers, hashrate (1 minute), shares, and whether a block has been found.

 The app also includes an embedded iframe that displays the user's farm on Solo.CKPool.org.